-Your doctor might do a blood test or nose swab to confirm whether your child has measles.
+Your GP might do a blood test or nose swab to confirm that your child has measles.

 Treatment for measles

-- Give your child paracetamol in recommended doses to lower his fever and help him feel better.
+- Give your child paracetamol or ibuprofen in recommended doses if your child has a fever that’s making them feel uncomfortable.

 - Try dimming the lights in your house if your child complains of sore eyes.